dev4press/debugpress/readme.txt

 To enable WordPress debug mode via `wp-config.php`, check out the article here: [WordPress Setup](https://debug.press/documentation/wordpress-setup/).

 == Changelog ==
-= 1.5 (2020.11.13) =
+= 1.5 (2020.11.14) =
+* New: debugger panel - Tools
+* New: tools panel - links to the individual plugin info panels
+* New: tools panel - links to the individual wordpress tools panels
+* New: tools panel - links to test with Google PageSpeed Insights
+* New: tools panel - link to test with GTMetrix website
-* New: Contextual help tab for the plugin settings
+* New: contextual help tab for the plugin settings
-* New: Contextual help includes information about debug mode activation
+* New: contextual help includes information about debug mode activation
+* Edit: various styling changes and tweaks
-* Fix: Few minor typos in various parts of the code
+* Fix: few minor typos in various parts of the code
-* Fix: Few external links were missing REL noopener attribute
+* Fix: few external links were missing REL noopener attribute
+* Fix: minor issue with CMS version INFO method

 = 1.4.1 (2020.11.06) =
 * Edit: support for the edge case HTTP request missing valid URL